SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 "What's the plan?
 What can I do to help?"
 Twilight asked.

-Pinkie said, "we wanted to ask you to do two things for the date."
+Pinkie said, "We wanted to ask you to do two things for the date."

 "What's the first one?"
 Twilight asked.

 "Can you get us a royal chariot to use for the date?"
 Pinkie asked.

-Twilight though for a moment before saying, "I think I can, I'm a princess now so I should be able to use one on a personal request."
+Twilight though for a moment.
+"I think I can, I'm a princess now so I should be able to use one on a personal request."

 "Thank you Twilight," Pinkie said before getting up to hug Twilight.

-Twilight hugged back, saying, "I'll write to Princess Celestia as soon as Spike gets back home."
+Twilight hugged back.
+"I'll write to Princess Celestia as soon as Spike gets back home."

 After the hug was over, Pinkie returned to her seat.

-Rainbow asked, "we also wanted to see if you could schedule the date?
+Rainbow asked, "We also wanted to see if you could schedule the date?
 Pinkie wants to watch the sunset so we need the timing to be correct."

-"Yes, Yes, I can do that," Twilight said with a big smile and a glint in her eye.
+"Yes, yes, I can do that," Twilight said with a big smile and a glint in her eye.

 "Yay," Pinkie said excitedly.

 "What locations will you be visiting on the date?"
 Twilight asked.

-Pinkie answered, "let's see, my house, Rarity's house, Sweet Apple Acres, the fairground field, and a fancy restaurant."
+Pinkie answered, "Let's see, my house, Rarity's house, Sweet Apple Acres, the fairground field, and a fancy restaurant."

 "Which fancy restaurant?"
 Twilight asked.